pboling/flag_shih_tzu/README.md

 which respectively enables or disables the electrolytes flag.

-The `:bang_methods` does not save the records to the database, meaning it cannot engage validations and callbacks.
+The `:bang_methods` does not save the records to the database, meaning it *cannot* engage validations and callbacks.

 Alternatively, if you do want to *save a flag* to the database, while still avoiding validations and callbacks, use `update_flag!` which:

 * sets a flag on a database record without triggering callbacks or validations
 * optionally syncs the ruby instance with new flag value, by default it does not.

+Example:

     update_flag!(flag_name, flag_value, update_instance = false)